pharmacologic/snapcast/doc/configuration.md

 ```

 Plays audio from the active source with the highest priority, with `source#1` having the highest priority and `source#N` the lowest.
-Use `codec=null` for stream sources that should only serve as input for meta streams
+Use `codec=null` for stream sources that should only serve as input for meta streams (will effectively hide the source from the list on the front-end).

 ## Streaming clients